wiard/punkbank/README.md

 # Umeko's World: A Tale of Parcels on Bitmaps reasoned upon with NATs

-With the coming of NAT's proposed by the BlockRunner, there has come confusion in the Bitmap Metaverse World.
-At the same time Mempools of Ordinals on Bitcoin are clogging.
-These both events are worrying for the Eco Systems built on Bitcoin for several reasons: first, there has come division in the Bitmaps Ecosystem, because of the way the BlockRunner has marketed its new Metaverse Concept as one that's different than the Bitmap Metaverse.
-Second, the indexers in both Metaverses play a role that has become too vital for participators to expect an independent and free metaverse for the long run.
+With the introduction of NATs proposed by BlockRunner, confusion has arisen in the Bitmap Metaverse World.
+Simultaneously, Mempools of Ordinals on Bitcoin are becoming congested.
+Both of these events are concerning for the ecosystems built on Bitcoin for several reasons.
+Firstly, there has been a division in the Bitmaps Ecosystem due to the way BlockRunner has marketed its new Metaverse Concept as something different from the Bitmap Metaverse.
+Secondly, the roles played by indexers in both Metaverses have become too vital for participants to anticipate an independent and free metaverse in the long run.

 We, Umeko, as a Brand on the Metaverse that is embodied by a Theory that employs ALL MATTER, we propose a solution that is simpler in all aspects.